-- Condenser – coil that absorbs or releases heat depending on which mode the heat pump is in.
-In the heat mode the condenser becomes a “heat sponge” grabbing all the heat from the outside air as the refrigerant expands through the expansion device.
+Condensers are a coil that absorbs or releases heat depending on which mode the heat pump is in.
+In the heat mode, the condenser becomes a “heat sponge” grabbing all the heat from the outside air as the refrigerant expands through the expansion device.
 It then sends this heat to the evaporator (3) to be released into your home as a fan blows air across it.
 In the cooling mode, the condenser becomes a “heat dumper” and as the outdoor fan blows air across the coil, heat is released outside.

-- Evaporator – coil that absorbs or releases heat depending on which mode the heat pump is in.
+Evaporators are coils that absorb or release heat depending on which mode the heat pump is in.
 In the heat mode, the evaporator acts as a “heat dumper” releasing heat to the indoor air as your indoor fan blows air across it.
 In the cooling mode, the evaporator again uses physics to become a “heat sponge” grabbing all the heat from the indoor air as the fan blows the air across the evaporator.

-- Air handler – Indoor fan that blows air across the evaporator and into the ducts of your home.
-In the heating mode, the air handler is releasing the captured heat from the outside and in the cooling mode it is grabbing heat from the indoors and then moving it outside.
+Air handlers are an indoor fan that blows air across the evaporator and into the ducts of your home.
+In the heating mode, the air handler is releasing the captured heat from the outside and in the cooling mode, it is grabbing heat from the indoors and then moving it outside.

-- Reversing valve – this is the valve that switches the heat pump back and forth between the heating and cooling mode.
+Reversing valves are the valve that switches the heat pump back and forth between the heating and cooling mode.
 In the air conditioning mode, the valve directs the refrigerant so that it captures heat from the inside and moves it outside.
 In the heating mode, it directs the refrigerant so that it captures heat from the outside and moves it inside your home.

 Empire Heating & Air Conditioning offers many types of heat pumps and dual fuel systems.
-Click here to view all of our new HVAC products.
-We are currently offering discounts on select new systems.
-Save up to $1, 950 with federal energy tax credits, manufacturers’ rebates, instant savings, and Georgia Power Incentives.
-Call Empire today at 404-294-0900 to schedule your free consultation.
+Call Empire today at 404-294-0900, and we will be more than happy to schedule your free consultation.